opendocsg/slw-judgments-backfill/2017_SGHC_16/report.md

 _The law on legal professional privilege_

 29     Sections 128 and 131 of the Evidence Act (Cap 97, 1997 Rev Ed) (“EA”) are generally taken as providing for legal professional privilege in Singapore.
 However, these sections do not stipulate the privilege in exactly the same form as the rules developed at common law.
-In _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd_ [2007] 2 SLR 367 (“ _Asia Pacific Breweries_ ”) at [27]–[31], the Court of Appeal noted that as ss 128 and 131 of the EA were essentially founded on English cases, English law principles are applicable to determine the scope of ss 128 and 131 of the EA.
+In _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd_ <span class="citation">[2007] 2 SLR 367</span> (“ _Asia Pacific Breweries_ ”) at [27]–[31], the Court of Appeal noted that as ss 128 and 131 of the EA were essentially founded on English cases, English law principles are applicable to determine the scope of ss 128 and 131 of the EA.
 However, this is subject to the limitation in s 2 of the EA that anything inconsistent with the EA would not be applicable: _Asia Pacific Breweries_ at [31].
 The arguments before me are made primarily on basis of the common law, with extensive citation of English authorities.
 I do not find that any of the principles relied upon are inconsistent with the EA.

 (1) Are the Group 2 and Group 3 documents covered by litigation privilege?